If you're like me, you probably question why banks do some of the things they do.

 Banks often try to sell customers on the idea of overdraft protection as a way to cut down on the fees, but what many people don't know is that overdraft protection also has fees.

-Tip: Link your accounts to Mint so you can check your balances all in one place and receive alerts when you’re running low on funds.
+Tip: Link your accounts to budgeting apps so you can check your balances all in one place and receive alerts when you're running low on funds.

 Take action now to save more